-Restoring the Heart of Ní’Tiñao is a traveling archive that refutes eurocolonial claims of native Caribbean subdivision and extinction.
-It traverses borders to inspire international documentation and story-sharing of residents gardening rich cultures of low-income communities, ensuring our stories are no longer exploited and capitalized.
-This exhibit was installed for display in The Loisaida Center, Arts East NY, and El Museo De Los Sures.
+Restoring the Heart of Ní’Tiñao was a traveling archive that refuted eurocolonial claims of native Caribbean subdivision and extinction.
+It traversed borders to inspire documentation and story-sharing of residents gardening rich cultures of low-income communities, ensuring our stories are no longer exploited and capitalized.
+This exhibit was installed for display in The Loisaida Center, Arts East NY, and El Museo De Los Sures (2017-2018).

 My path forward to preserving and globally glorifying Indigenous Afro-diasporic heritage is rooted in The Loisaida Center’s resources and unending support.
 I contacted them during the summer of 2016 and requested an Artist Residency.
 A six month residency from October 2017 to April 2018 cultivated this visual art series, relaying emotional and analytical responses to my findings.
 I am conducting interviews from contemporary historians, practitioners of indigenous Afro-Caribbean Heritage, and descendants disconnected from ancestral Caribbean culture.
 The project aims to manifest from the researched and archived history, herstory, principles, spiritual practices, and core values of the indigenous peoples of the Caribbean, an information and resource hub for current and future generations.